Find Temporary Staffing Solutions

 Complete a UTemps Performance Evaluation

-Managers must complete a performance evaluation (EID required) for UTemps with assignments that are longer than three days and must return the UTemps Performance Evaluation Form (EID required) to the UTemps office within one week of when your UTemp's assignment expires.
+Managers must complete a performance evaluation (EID required) for UTemps with assignments that are longer than three days and must return the UTemps Performance Evaluation Form (EID required) to the UTemps office within three days of when your UTemp's assignment expires.

 Note: Failure to submit a performance evaluation (EID required) for your UTemp will delay their placement in future assignments.